MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductOrSectorSpecificRuleset.md

 ---
-title: PreviewProductOrSectorSpecificRuleset in CloudforSustainabilityCarbonDataModel - Common Data Model | Microsoft Docs
+title: PreviewProductOrSectorSpecificRuleset in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
 description: A set of product- or sector-specific rules published by a specific operator and applied during product carbon footprint calculation.
 author: cdm-publisher
 ms.service: common-data-model